-There are no existing bicycle or pedestrian facilities along SR 1406 (Rockfish Road) or SR 1102/1420 (Gillis Hill Road), where U-5707 (Gillis Hill Road Extension) is proposed to terminate.
+There are no existing bicycle or pedestrian facilities along SR 1406 (Rockfish Road) or SR 1102/1420 (Gillis Hill Road).

-NCDOT coordinated with Hoke County officials for the County's interest in bicycle lanes and the need and maintenance of sidewalks for U-5857 and U-5707.
-In coordination with the Hoke County Planning Director and Board of Commissioners, they do not see the need for bike lanes and do not want the responsibility or liability for maintaining sidewalks.
-The design will not include bike lanes, sidewalk or multiuse path for these projects.
+NCDOT coordinated with Hoke County officials for the County's interest in bicycle lanes and the need and maintenance of sidewalks.
+The Hoke County Planning Director and Board of Commissioners verified there is not a need for bicycle lanes and do not want the responsibility or liability for maintaining sidewalks.